Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria: Fixed-Point Iteration for MFGs

-To prevent potential confusion regarding our terminology, when we use the terms ``nonnegative'' (resp. ``positive'') in the context of a vector (or a matrix) in this sub-section, we will mean that all entries of the vector (or the matrix) are nonnegative (resp. positive).
+To prevent potential confusion regarding our terminology, when we use the terms ``nonnegative'' (resp. ``positive'') in the context of a vector (or a matrix) in this subsection, we will mean that all entries of the vector (or the matrix) are nonnegative (resp. positive).

-Our fixed-point iterations will be done by consecutive iterations of state-action functions and state measures.
-To handle the iterations of the state-action function, for a continuous function $Q$ over $X\times \mathcal P(A)$ and a probability measure $\mu \in \mathcal P(X)$, we let
+Our fixed-point iterations will be done by consecutive updates of $Q$-functions and state measures.
+To handle the updates of the $Q$-functions, for a continuous function $Q$ over $X\times \mathcal P(A)$ and a probability measure $\mu \in \mathcal P(X)$, we let